moby/moby/docs/sources/reference/commandline/cli.md

       --mtu=0                                    Set the containers network MTU
                                                    if no value is provided: default to the default route MTU or 1500 if no default route is available
-      -p, --pidfile="/var/run/docker.pid"        Path to use for daemon PID file --registry-mirror=[]                       Specify a preferred Docker registry mirror -s, --storage-driver=""                    Force the Docker runtime to use a specific storage driver --selinux-enabled=false                    Enable selinux support.
+      -p, --pidfile="/var/run/docker.pid"        Path to use for daemon PID file --port-range-end=65535                     Set range end for dynamic port allocator if no value is provided: default to 65535 --port-range-start=49153                   Set range start for dynamic port allocator if no value is provided: default to 49153 --registry-mirror=[]                       Specify a preferred Docker registry mirror -s, --storage-driver=""                    Force the Docker runtime to use a specific storage driver --selinux-enabled=false                    Enable selinux support.
 SELinux does not presently support the BTRFS storage driver